loveAlakazam/snowboyWithGoogleStt/README.md

 ##[url] https://blog.naver.com/rose1216_/221318052590<br>

-how to install and act snowboyWithGOogleStt
+how to install and act snowboyWithGoogleStt
 ===
 <pre>
 <code>